SumoLogic/sumologic-documentation/docs/manage/users-roles/roles/rbac-for-indexes.md

 ### Index based filter example

 For example, let’s say you want to deny access to partition and security indexes.
-In our example environment, the “accessLogs” and “authenticationLogs” indexes give access to partitions, and the “sec_*” indexes give access to security information.
+In our example environment, the `accessLogs` and `authenticationLogs` indexes give access to partitions, and the “sec_*” indexes give access to security information.
 To deny access to these indexes, click **Deny few indexes** and select those indexes.

 ## Advanced filter